“If you don’t plan your emergency situation well in advance, you will end up as a debt creator”

 This account will be suitable for those who are looking for fixed deposits and instant liquidation.
 The only risk associated here is interest rate is decided by REPO RATE & REVERSE REPO RATE, but capital is always safe over here.

-Note: Please don’t park your amount in some banks which pays more interest with low CRISIL rating, always prefer well-reputed banks with average return.
+Note: Please don’t park your amount in some banks that pay more interest with low CRISIL ratings, always prefer well-reputed banks with average returns.

 Liquid Fund is associated with the Debt Market.
 These funds are the funds with 91 days maturity period.
 This is the only fund that is associated with low risk in debt funds.
 The interest rate of liquid funds ranges from 7-8.5% per annum.
 There are no exit load charges if redeemed after 7 days of investment.
 Liquid funds also can be withdrawn instantly.

-The liquid funds will be the preferred choice of investment for wise people, who always make their investment to beat inflation.
+Liquid funds will be the preferred choice of investment for wise people, who always make their investments to beat inflation.
 The liquid fund provides you capital protection, faster liquidity, and beats inflation.

 Before investing in Liquid Funds, please study completely about liquid funds and then park your money.
 Also, go through the FACT SHEETS of the Liquid fund and check their CRISIL or CARE rating.